publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch15/schV/m__us_usc_t22_s1382.md

  __References in Text__

     The Trading With the Enemy Act of October 6, 1917, as amended, referred to in text, is [act Oct.
 6, 1917, ch.
 106][/us/act/1917-10-06/ch106], [40 Stat.
-411][/us/stat/40/411], as amended, which is classified to sections 1 to 6, 7 to 39 and 41 to 44 of Title 50, Appendix, War and National Defense.
+411][/us/stat/40/411], which is classified generally to chapter 53 (§ 4301 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

  __Amendments__